This post is not intended to be a complete guide to living in Kraków as an expat.

 At the beginning of my stay, I got caught up with the intensity of the course.
 Some time later, however, it struck me one night that I could see Pawel’s flat from my bedroom window.

 Frankly speaking, I began to connect the dots.
 Out of the hundreds of streets in and around the centre of Kraków, the school had to choose Krowoderska.
-It wasn’t just Krowoderska.
-It was the precise location on Krowoderska, and the right side of the street, from where I could see Paweł’s flat.
+Remarkably, there were probably only one or two buildings on this street from where I could have seen Paweł’s flat.

 Unlike Paweł, I’m not a particularly spiritual guy.
 Yet, texting then greeting each other from our bedroom windows one evening across a busy main road was a jot moving, if not plain odd.
-It almost felt like I was part of a movie.
+I felt like I was part of a movie.

 I had been exposed to the first prolonged period of unbearable heat in my life the previous summer in Kraków.
 Hence, I should have been ready for anything another summer there had to throw at me.